-Three unknown white men a few days ago went to the house of Andrew Blackford, a farmer, living in Decatur county, Ga., and demanded food from his wife.
+Three unknown white men a few days ago went to the house of Andrew Blackford, a farmer, living in Deca-tur county, Ga., and demanded food from his wife.
 She was alone with her three children, and found bread, saying it was all she had.
-They demanded meat, and she became frightened and fled to the woods.
+They demanded meat, and she became frightened and fied to the woods.
 The tramps then set fire to the house, roasting the little ones to death.
-Sheriff Patterson, of Bainbridge, Ga., has been wired to come at once with bloodhounds, and strong hopes are felt that the flends will be apprehended.
+Sheriff Patterson, of Bainbridge, Ga., has been wired to come at once with bloodhounds, and strong hopes are felt that the fiends will be apprehended. the fiends will be apprehended.